jqyDee/WindowSwitcher9000/README.md

 # Footer
 *I want to make it clear that this has been my first experience writing in Swift and SwiftUI.
-This is my first MacOS specific application and to be honest ChatGPT helped me a lot to create this in about a week.
+This is my first MacOS specific application and to be honest ChatGPT helped me a lot to create this in about 1-2 weeks.
 If you find weird things in this Codebase create a pull request and I am definitely going to have a look*

 © Matti Fischbach 2025